pgmmpk/beaglebone_pru_adc/README.md

 print 'Range for the Encoder1:', min1, '-', max1
 print 'Recommended threshold value for encoder 1 is:', int(0.9*(max1-min1))```
 ```
+## Choosing encoder delay

+Encoders seem to be not very sensitive to this value.
+Try `100` that may work just fine for you.

+`delay` supresses noise and prevents it from registering a tick.
+When `delay` is zero, Schmitt software filtering works in a standard way:
+whenever signal exceeds `min+threshold` uptick is registered, and whenever signal becomes less than `max-threshold` a downtick is registered.

+With non-zero `delay` we require signal to overcome threshold for that many consequtive readings.
+Therefore, small random peaks are just ignored.

+If you make `delay` too low, you may suffer spurious ticks triggered by signal noise.
+If you make it too high, and your robot goes very fast,
+you risk genuine tick to be considered a "noise" and hence ignored.
+Typical period of a tick for fast-moving wheels is around 1000 time units
+(reminder: time unit is one ADC read operation).
+Therefore, `delay` values of up to 250 seem still reasonable.

 ## Reference
 ADC input pins are named AIN0-AIN7 (there are 8 of them).
 They are located on P9 header and mapped to the header pins as follows: